ShaikhSiraj/OnlineParkingSystem/README.md

 # OnlineParkingSystem
-This is a university project
+This was a university project

 This project implements the idea of online parking system which is done manually and also reduces man power making service more cheaper.